-Fennec Foxes - Facts, Photos, Videos and Exotic Pets
+Fennec Foxes: Facts, Photos, Videos, and Exotic Pets

-What is a Fennec Fox?
+What Is a Fennec Fox?

 The most noticeable feature of a fennec fox is its amazing ears.
 The ears contain long, white hairs that help to prevent sand and insects from entering them.
 The fox also has very dark eyes and a small, narrow muzzle.

-A fennec fox has an overall sandy to white colour, but there are a few darker patches on its coat.
+The animal has an overall sandy to white colour, but there are a few darker patches on its coat.
 A reddish brown streak runs from the inner corner of each eye downwards over the side of the muzzle, ending at the mouth.
 The fox's long and bushy tail is tipped with black.
 There is also a black patch on the base of the tail near the body.

 A male fox is called a reynard or a dog.
 A female fox is known as a vixen.
 The youngsters are known as kits or cubs.

-Adaptations For Desert Life
+Adaptations for Desert Life